Court show: Diversity

-Unlike the original era of court shows, the 2nd era consists of a great deal of ethnic and racial diversity.
-Few pay much attention to the shifting demographics of court show judges.
-In 2001, reportedly 7 of 10 judges were male; however, 6 of these judges were black, comprising 4 black males and 2 black females.
-Only 4 were white.
-By 2008, female television judges had outnumbered their male counterparts.
-Additionally, 4 judges were Latina/o and another four were black.
+Unlike the original era of court shows, the 2nd era consists of a great deal of gender, ethnic and racial diversity.
+In 2001, reportedly seven of the ten judges were male; however, six of these judges were Black, four Black males and two Black females.
+Four were White.
+Since 2008, female television judges have outnumbered their male counterparts.
+Additionally, four judges were Latina/o and another four were Black.
 Judge Judy Sheindlin and Judge David Young (an openly gay male) were the only non-Hispanic whites.
+As of the 2025-2026 television season, five of the fourteen court shows in production feature male judges such as Kevin A. Ross of America's Court with Judge Ross.
+Eleven of the shows either star or feature a Black arbiter, two are hosted by Latinas, and three are hosted by or feature White arbiters.

-It has been argued, however, that television judge demographics can distort images of real-life judge demographics.
+It has been argued that television judge demographics can distort images of real-life judge demographics.
 Real-life judge demographics show sharp contrasts to television judge demographics.
 Women are only 18.6% of federal judges and about 20% of state judges.
 Only 3% of judges are black in the United States.
-Overwhelmingly, American judges are white males.
+Overwhelmingly, American judges are White males.
 A study noted that "television court shows may reduce support for increased racial and gender diversity on the bench by sending a message to the public that United States benches are already diverse."